dotnet/roslyn/CONTRIBUTING.md

 contact [opencode@microsoft.com](mailto:opencode@microsoft.com)
 with any additional questions or comments.

+## Best practices

+* Use Windows PowerShell or [PowerShell Core][pwsh] (including on Linux/OSX) to run .ps1 scripts.
+  Some scripts set environment variables to help you, but they are only retained if you use PowerShell as your shell.

 ## Prerequisites

 The only prerequisite for building, testing, and deploying from this repository